Thu, May 23|

 - Get what you want/say no effectively, maintain or improve relationships, maintain or improve self-respect

-- Person’s ability to do what you want, power dynamics, past interactions, racism/bias
+- Person’s ability to do what you want, power dynamics, past interactions, and racism/bias

 Meet Our Trainer

 Ashley Maliken is a licensed clinical psychologist with an expertise in providing evidence-based treatments to adolescents, young adults and their families.
 She specializes in Cognitive Behavioral Therapy and Dialectical Behavior Therapy, and is DBT-LBC certified.
 Dr. Maliken earned her doctorate from the University of Washington, where she also completed an adolescent health fellowship in leadership and education through an interdisciplinary program sponsored by the Maternal and Child Health Bureau.
 Her postdoctoral research centered on helping SIY utilize DBT skills to navigate interpersonal challenges as related to sexual health.
 Before becoming Acting Director of Training and Quality Assurance at the Portland DBT Institute in Portland, Oregon, Dr. Maliken was an Associate Professor at UCSF and Associate Director of Training for the Child and Adolescent Psychiatry Fellowship.